-It should be noted that virtually all anarchists, when arguing for or against possession or property, share the same fundamental value as starting point: That the individual alone has the right to his self and that the labourer has the natural right to enjoy the full benefit of his labor.
+It should be noted that virtually all anarchists, when arguing for or against possession or property, share the same fundamental value as starting point: That the individual alone has the right to his self and that the labourer has the natural right to enjoy the full benefit of his labour.
 The difference in opinion regarding possession and property must consequently arise in the reasoning following this mutual anarchist standpoint.
-We have an equal right to ourselves and our labor.
+We have an equal right to ourselves and our labour.
 Alternatively, other and differing values (perhaps community, redistribution, egalitarianism…), considered of equal or superior importance, are taken into account when discussing the issue of ownership.

 Anti-possession anarchists are likely to argue that property and possession alike necessarily exclude others, meaning it causes inequalities that are not given in nature.
 What is important here is that all people have equal right to the full physical world.
 From this, it is claimed, it does not necessarily follow that the world is used justly if part of it is being used by one person.
-It might very well be that there are other uses for that specific part, so that the benefit to the collective or people worse off is improved by taking it away from whomever is using it (i.e. redistribution).
+It might very well be that there are other uses for that specific part, so that the benefit to the collective or people worse off is improved by taking it away from whomever is using it (that is, redistribution).
 (Redistribution by whom?)

-Pro-possession anarchists might argue that man’s right to his labor is severely violated if the unowned and unclaimed piece of nature he currently uses is taken away from him.
+Pro-possession anarchists might argue that man’s right to his labour is severely violated if the unowned and unclaimed piece of nature he currently uses is taken away from him.
 He has the right to occupy and use this certain part of the world in producing something of value to him.
 Others will simply have to use another spot or wait until he is finished.

-Pro-property anarchists claim that the value created through labor is not separable from the physical object, and thus the first undisputed claim provides the claimant with a natural right to the object as well as the value.
-When an object is used to achieve a value it is changed, meaning the person must have the right to the outcome of his labor and the unclaimed piece of nature.
+Pro-property anarchists claim that the value created through labour is not separable from the physical object, and thus the first undisputed claim provides the claimant with a natural right to the object as well as the value.
+When an object is used to achieve a value it is changed, meaning the person must have the right to the outcome of his labour and the unclaimed piece of nature.